3 ways to motivate your mount to speed up in WoW Classic

 There’s good news and bad news here.
 There are only three means to buff mounted speed in WoW Classic beyond buying a faster mount, but those means stack with one another.
 That means if you have all three, you can add their mount speed increase percentage together for a flat additional 9% buff to your mount speed.

 The first was a fairly simple enchant, Enchant Gloves – Riding Skill.
 It requires Large Radiant Shards, which are disenchanted from mid 40’s and up gear, so it’s an enchant that players get right around the time they’d need it.
-It adds 2% to your mounted speed, which makes it the least powerful of these options, but since they all stack it’s still worth getting.
+It adds +2% to your mount speed, which makes it the least powerful of these options, but since they all stack it’s still worth getting.

 Tantalizing Carrots held out on Sticks

 Finally there’s the Carrot on a Stick.
-We talked about this trinket last time — at 3% mounted speed increase, it’s the middle of the road of the three options, and certainly the most labor intensive of the three.
-The quest seems straightforward — kill Gahz’rilla in Zul’Farrak — but in practice that may mean going through the lengthy process of getting the mallet to summon it.
-Only one person per party needs the mallet to summon the boss.
+We talked about this trinket last time — at 3% mounted speed increase, it’s the middle of the road of these options, and certainly the most labor intensive.
+The quest seems straightforward — kill Gahz’rilla in Zul’Farrak — but in practice that means going through the lengthy process of getting the mallet to summon it.
+Only one person per party needs the mallet to summon the boss, but if no one had it… well, you were stuck getting it yourself.

 It should be pointed out that Zul’Farrak is also a decent source of Large Radiant Shards for that Riding Skill enchant you’re going to want, and the Hinterlands — where you get a piece of the summoning mallet — has stocks of Mithril Ore waiting for you to mine it up.
 Doing the rounds here for this trinket can help you with the mats for the enchants.